irvinhomem/DumpFSHadoop/README.md

 Introduction
 -------------
 This proof of concept Java application enables the dumping of Android partitions (or embedded Linux device partitions), compression and transfer over a network and onto a Hadoop HDFS cluster.
+This application is part of the LEIA system.

 Assumptions
 -------------